-Hi, this is Barry and here’s a running article that I’ll keep updated as the show Loki progresses.
-I’ll try and capture all the details of the show and explain the events in the context of the Marvel Cinematic Universe.
+In this article you’ll find all the details of the show and the events in the context of the Marvel Cinematic Universe.
 After all, we wouldn’t have this show if it weren’t for the events in the MCU leading up to Endgame, where we saw time travel and the creation of a bunch of timelines.
-Here’s the series Loki and the Sacred Timeline explained; spoilers ahead.
+Here’s the series Season 1 of Loki and the Sacred Timeline explained; spoilers ahead.

 Hollywordle – Check out my new Hollywood Wordle game!